Jordan883/storyboard/devtips/start_here/intro.md

 ### Putting it Together

 In total, the main set of tech (or *"tech stack"*) that we'll be using is **M**ongoDB, **E**xpress API, **R**eact, and **N**ode.js.
 Thus, we're using the **MERN** stack!

+## Where to Look Next

+I would recommend looking at `modules.md` next to learn about some of the basics of how our files will work together.